Shekswess/Shekswess.github.io/_posts/2024-08-29-small-language-model-rags-is-all-you-need.md

 The initial exploration of the results focused on identifying problematic questions, specifically those with lower scores.
 The objective was to refine the experiments by excluding these less effective questions and concentrating on the 10 most relevant ones.
 This approach aims to enhance the overall quality and reliability of the experiments by ensuring that only the most pertinent questions and answers are considered.

 To identify these problematic questions, the dataset was grouped by individual questions.
 For each question, the mean scores were calculated across three key metrics: faithfulness, answer relevancy, and context utilization.
-These mean scores provided a comprehensive view of each question's performance.
+These mean scores provided a comprehensive view of each question’s performance.
 Subsequently, an overall average score was computed for each question by taking the basic average of the mean scores from the three metrics.
 This overall score was then used to rank the questions, allowing for an informed decision on which questions to exclude from the experiments.

 #### Questions with the lowest scores